dearing/collab/readme.md

 Requires friends to use.

-visit the [download](https://github.com/dearing/collab/downloads) section for a windows package
+visit the [download](https://github.com/dearing/collab/downloads) section for a pre-built windows package

 ## how to build ##